vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 All these entities form the fi rst circle of deities surrounding the Goddess.
 They are said to be forms of the fi re of destruction \( *saṁvartāgni* \), for when one approaches the Goddess, the world tends to disappear.
 The power they bestow is fullness, because it is the complete absorption \( *samāveśa* \) in the supreme Śiva.
 It is also nonfullness, because it includes the totality of the cosmic manifestation.
 The Siddhi present here, having these two aspects, gives liberation in life \( *jīvanmukti* \).

-The *pīṭ has* are the four sacred seats of the Goddess, the ritual and spiritual \(more or less mythical\) centers of this tradition.
+The *pīṭhas* are the four sacred seats of the Goddess, the ritual and spiritual \(more or less mythical\) centers of this tradition.
 They are Kāmarūpa, Pūrṇagiri, Jālandhara, and O ḍ ḍīyāna, as we have already seen.
 48 Kāmeśvarī

 is the fi rst of a group of four goddesses; the three others are Vajreśvarī,